What is a designation?

 Notices of requirement (notices for new designations) can be processed in two main ways, either by themselves in a way similar to a comprehensive resource consent or as part of a proposed district plan.
 These processes have different timeframes and requirements.
 Guidance on both of these processes is provided in this note.

 Existing use rights may apply when a designation is removed.
 Section 10(1)(b) of the RMA recognises existing use rights when either a designation is removed, or a requiring authority loses requiring authority status, or where a designation lapses.
 These rights apply only if the effects of the existing use are the same or similar in character, intensity and scale as before the designation was removed.

 The scope of a designation

 The scope of a designation defines the nature of the activity and the works that can be established on the designated site.
-The scope of a designation is generally what an ordinary reasonable member of the public, examining the scheme, would have taken from the designation.
+The scope of a designation is generally what an ordinary reasonable member of the public, examining the scheme, would have taken from the description of the designation in the plan (normally described as its purpose).
 The form and scope of the works can also be controlled through any conditions imposed on the designation.

-Operative district plans record a designation in the relevant planning maps, and in a full description of the designated purpose.
+Operative district plans record a designation in the relevant planning maps or ePlan, and in a full description of the designated purpose.
 This description, often called the ‘designation notation’ or the ‘designated purpose’, defines the scope of the designation, and what activities the requiring authority may undertake in accordance with s176.